-Did you know more than 50% of your home’s energy costs are related to heating and cooling?
-This is why it’s essential to have an energy-efficient HVAC system.
+Where you aware that more than 50% of your home’s energy costs are needed for your heating and cooling?
+That’s why it’s critical to have an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, measures how effective your furnace is at transforming natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.

-In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save customers money and stimulate sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save homeowners money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-- Cut down on carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit each year.
+- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit annually.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-For the time being, nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, not much, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Logan soon, highly energy-efficient furnaces are ready and available.
-Learn how these furnaces can save dollars each month off your energy bills.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces